wilsonh0/tp/docs/UserGuide.md

 - `PHONE` refers to the target employee's phone number and it should be at least 3 digits long.
 - `EMAIL` refers to the target employee's email and it should be in the format of "local-part@domain".
 The local-part should only contain alphanumeric characters and these special characters `+_.-` and it should not start or end with any special characters.
 The domain name must end with a domain label at least 2 characters long, have each domain label start and end with alphanumeric characters, and have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 - `ADDRESS` refers to the target employee's address.
 Addresses can take any values.
 - `DATE` refers to the target employee's date of hire.
-Date of hire must be in the format of YYYY-MM-DD and must be a valid date (between 1900-2099).
+It must meet all these requirements:
+    1. FORMAT: Must use yyyy-MM-dd (e.g., 2025-02-28).
+    2. YEAR RANGE: Must be between 1900 to 2099 (inclusive).
+    3. VALID DATE: Must be a real calendar date.
+February has 28 days (29 in leap years).
+April, June, September, November have 30 days each.
+Other months have 31 days each.
 - At least one of the parameters need to be present and an error message will be shown if none of these parameters is provided.
 - Any parameter added must be in its respective valid format as described above, if not, an error message will be shown.